 Last year Google introduced a new generation of Google Maps, now known as Google Maps Platform.
 It includes updates designed to make it easier to take advantage of new maps and location-based features.
 It also includes major billing and pricing changes.

 Since 2005, Google Maps has been a developer platform where third parties can build from Google’s location services and data.
 This week's announcement is one of the biggest changes to the platform in recent years.

-Beginning June 11, all Google Maps developers must have a valid API key and a Google Cloud Platform billing account.
+All Google Maps developers must have a valid API key and a Google Cloud Platform billing account.
 Already rolled out in the United States, these new changes will go into effect in Canada on May 2, 2019.
 Here’s what you need to know.

 The new Google Maps Platform is streamlining its 18 individual Google Maps APIs into three core products: Maps, Routes and Places.